-If you are looking for a Medigap plan with low monthly premiums, a Medicare SELECT plan may seem like a good option.
+If you are looking for a Medigap Plan with low monthly premiums, a Medicare SELECT plan may seem like a good option.
 But Medicare SELECT plans have strict limits on the doctors and hospitals you can use.
-This means it’s important to weigh both the costs and the benefits before deciding if Medicare SELECT is right for you.
+This means it’s important to weigh both the costs and the benefits before deciding if this type of plan is right for you.

-Medigap plans may pay for things like co-pays, deductibles, hospice care, medical emergencies while traveling, and doctors’ charges that exceed the amounts paid by Medicare.
+These supplemental plans pay for things like co-pays, deductibles, hospice care, medical emergencies while traveling, and doctors’ charges that exceed the amounts paid by Medicare.

-To sign up for a Medigap plan, you must be enrolled in Medicare Part B. If you have a Medicare Advantage plan, you cannot enroll in Medigap.
+To sign up for a Medigap Plan, you must be enrolled in Medicare Part B. If you have a Medicare Advantage plan, you cannot enroll in a supplement plan.

 What are Medicare SELECT Plans?

 With Original Medicare and Medigap coverage, there are no provider networks.